Offer email templates

 Cash Offer

-Attached documents:
+Attached are the following documents:

 – Consolidated statement from XXXXXXX bank

-– Photograph of XXXXX passport
+- Certified copy of passport

-– XXXXXX bill showing proof of new address
+- Utility bill showing proof of address

-This offer is subject to contract.
+Please note that this offer is subject to contract.

 Either email the necessary information in this form to nick@invesmore.com or complete the form and email the documents separately to Nick.